dustywhite7/Econ8320/SlidesCode/4 - Factoring and Debugging.md

 ---

-### Moving from Mimir to Spyder
+# Moving from Mimir Notebooks to a Debugger

 <br>

-In order to be better able to use these functions, we need to leave Mimir behind (although it is all [possible](http://www.christianlong.com/blog/ipdb-the-ipython-debugger.html) there, just harder to work with).
+In order to be better able to use these functions, we need to leave Mimir Notebooks behind (although it is all [possible](http://www.christianlong.com/blog/ipdb-the-ipython-debugger.html) there, just harder to work with).

 Let's work through some code, in order to learn how to debug it.

 Here is the [file](https://raw.githubusercontent.com/dustywhite7/Econ8320/master/LabCode/debuggingExercise.py)

+Let's work with it here: [Python Online Debugger](https://www.onlinegdb.com/online_python_debugger)

 ---

-### Doing Debugging
+# Doing Debugging

 ---

-### Doing Unit Tests
+# Doing Unit Tests

 ---

-### Using Try, Except
+# Using Try, Except

 ```python
 try: